kyleburton/bake/README.md

 * Return instead of exit, but use return values please!
 * Don't put naked shell code in your `Bakefile` or libraries if you can help it!
 * Idempotency is your friend, take the time to make your functions idempotent
+* When Enough is Enough, Graduate to a More Powerful Tool

 #### Be Helpful